 ● Continuing to develop click-to-activate widget replacements for Twitter/X, YouTube, and others.

 ● Developing additional privacy features like removing tracking parameters from URLs.

 To be successful in this job, you’ll need:

-Any of the following skills and areas of expertise would also be advantageous:
+Experience or expertise in any of the following areas would also be advantageous:

 What Else You Should Know

 This position is open to remote candidates within the U.S. and will need to keep Pacific time zone hours.

 Bay Area Salary Range:

 $113,250 to $139,500 Depending on location and experience

 Salaries outside of the Bay Area are regionalized using the General Schedule Locality Adjustment.